InfinitySamurai/ReversePolishNotationJsCalc/README.md

 ##### Using the calculator

-- Send post requests with space-separated strings with numbers and operators to `localhost:3000/stack`.
+- Send post requests with space-separated strings with numbers and operators through the body to `localhost:3000/stack`.
  - ie: `15 7 1 1 + − ÷ 3 × 2 1 1 + + −`
  - returns `[5]`
  - ie: `81 sqrt 9 + 10`